ctfarrell/mhl-site/moose-hide-landing/README.md

   <img src="https://github.com/ctfarrell/mhl-site/blob/main/infura_code_snippet.png" alt="infura create endpoint" />
 </p>

+Now we can save the document, and launch the app using `npm run dev`.
+Open the app and we can interact with our smart contract! :ambulance:
 ## Deploy on Vercel

 An easy way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.